-If you’re anything like us, you’ve probably been a little too sucked into the BuzzFeed quiz sensation.
-And while those goofy little tests are a fun distraction, what if we told you that you could spend your time taking quizzes that are actually beneficial to your career?
+Sure, BuzzFeed quizzes are a fun distraction.
+But what if we told you that you could spend your time taking easy tests and quizzes that are actually beneficial to your career?

 Pymetrics uses a series of simple (yet surprisingly challenging) mind games to measure different cognitive and social traits (think your level of risk aversion or your attention span).
 The results detail your strengths and weaknesses, which can give you some hints into what kinds of roles you might excel in.